mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-javascript-getting-started.md

 ---

-By the end of this guide, you should have all the tools installed necessary for using the [Rhino Compute Service](https://www.rhino3d.com/compute) through JavaScript.
+By the end of this guide, you should have all the tools installed necessary for using the [Rhino Compute](https://www.rhino3d.com/compute) through JavaScript.

 The libraries will run on on all major browsers as well as node.js.